OpenID Connect Federation 1.0 client registration endpoint

 eyJraWQiOiJleFI1IiwiYWxnIjoiUlMyNTYifQ.eyJzdWIiOiJodHRwczpcL1wvZmFwaS5jMmlkL...

-Example client registration response detailing the provisioned identifier, secret, registration access token and metadata:
+Example client registration response with the provisioned client_id, secret, and metadata:

 HTTP/1.1 200 OK